Skip to main navigation Skip to main content Skip to page footer

 I started my blog with WordPress in 2008.
 After 15 years, I'm saying goodbye to it.

-My blog was the centerpiece of my website for a long time.
-When I launched it in 2008, TYPO3 was not yet as central to my work as it is today.
-As WordPress was a popular blog system at the time (and still is now), I decided to use it to create my blog.
+My blog was the central component of my website for a long time.
+When I started it in 2008, TYPO3 was not yet as present in my work as it is today.
+As WordPress was a popular blog system at the time, I decided to go for it.

 Even when I later focused exclusively on TYPO3, I hesitated to switch blogs.

-I would have liked to migrate my articles and comments to TYPO3, but it didn't seem so easy.
-Over the years, I kept reading that others were planning similar projects, but after the announcement, you usually didn't hear anything more about it.
-I even tried a commercial provider for such migrations - but the result was disappointing.
+I would have liked to migrate my articles and comments to TYPO3, but it didn't seem that easy.
+Over the years, I kept reading that others were planning similar moves.
+After the announcement, however, I usually heard nothing more about it.
+I even tried a commercial provider for such migrations.
+The result was disappointing.

-SEO and performance?
-This can definitely be better controlled and optimized with TYPO3.
+• SEO and performance: Both can be better controlled with TYPO3.

-Another advantage of TYPO3 compared to WordPress is the easy implementation of multilingualism.
-With TYPO3, I can easily offer my website and blog in different languages, which is an important factor for me.
-In the future, I will therefore also make most of my blog articles available in English in order to reach a larger target group.
-Thanks to TYPO3, translating and managing the content will be simple and straightforward.
+Another advantage of TYPO3 over WordPress is the implementation of multilingualism.
+I can easily offer my website and blog in different languages.
+In future, I will therefore also provide most blog articles in English.

 What is my current solution?